Kvvvvvvvvv/OrganChain_Web2/HOW_TO_VIEW_BLOCKCHAIN_DATA.md

 1. Make sure you've created at least one match through the web interface
 2. Run the matching algorithm by visiting http://127.0.0.1:5000/matches
 3. Check that the blockchain service is properly connected to Ganache
+4. Verify that the smart contract is deployed correctly

+If you encounter connection issues:
+1. Ensure Ganache is running on the correct port (7545)
+2. Check that the RPC endpoint in the configuration matches Ganache's endpoint
+3. Verify that the contract address is correctly set in the backend